 Thus, as it was long known, the different allotropic forms of carbon have essentially different structures.
 Due to the different bonding characteristics they have different chemical and physical properties (see Table 5).

 During the last twenty years, the multiplicity of potential carbon structures has consistently posed a big challenge to theoretical and computational physicists.
-Several different methods are currently being used to study the structure and the properties of such systems.13,79,109,110 These methods include simulations based on empirical potentials, tight-binding calculations and density functional theory.
+Several different methods are currently being used to study the structure and the properties of such systems.^{13,79,109,110} These methods include simulations based on empirical potentials, tight-binding calculations and density functional theory.
 A combination of these methods is needed to make significant progress in the field of carbon-based structures, forming regular solids and clusters.
-Cluster-based solids illustrate the importance of local order in determining global properties in solids.
+Cluster-based solids82 illustrate the importance of local order in determining global properties in solids.
 These solids add a new dimension to material science.
 The stronger intra-cluster bonding in these materials allows them to keep their individual identity while forming part of the bulk material.

-The most striking example of this is the $C{60}$ molecule.
-Bulk carbon crystals made of $C{60}$ are highly stable and form a metastable phase of carbon in addition to the energetically most stable bulk graphite.
-Fullerene $C{60}$ is a molecular crystal formed by all-carbon molecules with a closed-cage structure and a nearly spherical shape. $C{60}$ molecules form a face-centered cubic crystal lattice at room temperature with weak van der Waals type bonding between the molecules.
+The most striking example of this is the C{60} molecule.30 Bulk carbon crystals made of C{60} are highly stable and form a metastable phase of carbon in addition to the energetically most stable bulk graphite.
+Fullerene C{60} is a molecular crystal formed by all-carbon molecules with a closedcage structure and a nearly spherical shape.
+C{60} molecules form a face-centered cubic crystal lattice at room temperature with weak van der Waals type bonding between the molecules.
 The solid forms of other fullerenes can also be expected to be stable when synthesized under optimal conditions.
-Indeed, successful synthesis of a solid form composed of $C{36}$ fullerene molecules has been reported.
+Indeed, successful synthesis of a solid form composed of C{36} fullerene molecules has been reported.111

-The study of transformations of $C{60}$ fullerene at high pressures and temperatures has shown that the identification of the different carbon states formed in the system presents certain difficulties.
-Davydov and his group112-117 have achieved big progress in the studies of transformations of $C{60}$ fullerene at high pressures and temperatures.
-In Ref.
-112 they proposed a scheme for classifying the carbon states that form under nonhydrostatic compression of $C{60}$ fullerite at pressures up to 10 GPa and temperatures up to 1900 K. Using the character of the structureforming element (atom, molecule, polymolecular cluster) as a criterion, different types of carbon states were distinguished in the system: molecular, polymolecular (polymerized and polycondensed) and atomic.
-They performed an X-ray phase analysis of the polymerized states on the basis of the phase identification made in Ref.
-118. It was established also by X-ray diffraction and Raman scattering that the polymerization of $C{60}$ fullerene at 1.5 GPa and 723 K leads to the formation of an orthorhombic phase that is different from the previously identified high-pressure orthorhombic phase.
-The mechanisms leading to the formation of the polymerized phases were discussed on the basis of the results obtained.
-Thus in the works by Davydov and his group112-117,119,120 the experimental and model computational results of big importance were obtained that made it possible to refine the previously obtained data on the identification of the polymerized states.
+The study of transformations of C{60} fullerene at high pressures and temperatures has shown that the identification of the different carbon states formed in the system presents certain difficulties.
+V. A. Davydov and his group^{112,113,114,115,116,117} have achieved big progress in the studies of transformations of C{60} fullerene at high pressures and temperatures.
+In Ref.112 they proposed a scheme for classifying the carbon states that form under nonhydrostatic compression of C{60} fullerite at pressures up to $10 \, GPa$ and temperatures up to $1900 \, K$.
+Using the character of the structure-forming element (atom, molecule, polymolecular cluster) as a criterion, different types of carbon states were distinguished in the system: molecular, polymolecular (polymerized and polycondensed), and atomic.
+They performed an x-ray phase analysis of the polymerized states on the basis of the phase identification made in Ref.118 It was established also by x-ray diffraction and Raman scattering that the polymerization of C{60} fullerene at $1.5 \, GPa$ and $723 \, K$ leads to the formation of an orthorhombic phase that is different from the previously identified high-pressure orthorhombic phase.
+The mechanisms leading to the formation of the polymerized phases was discussed on the basis of the results obtained.
+Thus in the works by V. A. Davydov and his group^{112,113,114,115,119,116,120,117} the experimental and model computational results of big importance were obtained that made it possible to refine the previously obtained data on the identification of the polymerized states.